PROUDLY SERVING OKLAHOMA CITY, OKLAHOMA & SURROUNDING AREAS

 : Tinker Air Force Base contractors and Oklahoma City aerospace operations, with thousands of aircraft technicians, engineers, and support specialists earning average salaries of $74,000 annually, can achieve substantial cost reductions through comprehensive automation.

-A 24% improvement in operational efficiency through automated maintenance scheduling, inventory management, and quality control systems generates productivity gains exceeding $520 million annually while improving aircraft readiness, maintaining perfect safety records, and supporting expanded military and commercial aviation maintenance contracts throughout the central United States region.
+A measured improvement in operational efficiency through automated maintenance scheduling, inventory management, and quality control systems generates productivity gains exceeding $520 million annually while improving aircraft readiness, maintaining perfect safety records, and supporting expanded military and commercial aviation maintenance contracts throughout the central United States region.

-: A major Oklahoma City aerospace maintenance contractor implemented automated scheduling, quality control, and inventory management systems, achieving 38% improvement in aircraft turnaround time, 52% reduction in inventory carrying costs, 29% increase in maintenance efficiency, and 100% on-time delivery performance while maintaining exemplary safety records and securing additional military and commercial aviation maintenance contracts worth over $180 million annually.
+: A major Oklahoma City aerospace maintenance contractor implemented automated scheduling, quality control, and inventory management systems, achieving measured improvement in aircraft turnaround time, 52% reduction in inventory carrying costs, 29% increase in maintenance efficiency, and 100% on-time delivery performance while maintaining exemplary safety records and securing additional military and commercial aviation maintenance contracts worth over $180 million annually.

 Energy